lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 When the user taps `OK`, the firmware shall write the OK status.

-This ensures that the new firmware is able to display messages and accept input properly.
+This ensures that the new firmware is able to start up, display messages and accept input properly.

 https://juullabs-oss.github.io/mcuboot/imgtool.html